docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

 === "`Service`"

+     A [`Service`][Kubernetes-network-service] is required for getting the traffic to the pod itself.
+It configures a load balancer with the ports you'll need.

-    The `Service`'s configuration determines whether the original IP from the sender will be kept.
+     - The configuration for a `Service` affects if the original IP from a connecting client is preserved (_this is important_).
 [More about this further down below](#exposing-your-mail-server-to-the-outside-world).
-The configuration you're seeing does keep the original IP, but you will not be able to scale this way.
-We have chosen to go this route in this case because we think most Kubernetes users will only want to have one instance.
+     - The configuration covered below does keep the original client IP, but you will not be able to scale this way.
+Thus this approach is only suitable to support a single instance of DMS.

     ```yaml
     ---